Slack

 Whether you sign in with a source code manager or your SSO provider, you first need to authenticate to Unblocked.

-Once you’ve signed in, click Data Sources in the sidebar, and then the Add Sources tab.
+Once you’ve signed in, click Data Sources in the sidebar, and then the Add Data Sources section.
 Scroll to the messaging platforms section and select Slack.

 Sign into Slack